What Are The Common Side Effects of Hormone Therapy?

 Because most healthy adult bodies in their 20s and 30s produce enough testosterone, estrogen, and other hormones, young adults do not typically need hormone replacement therapy.

 There are different types of HRT available.
-Most common HRT services provide synthetic hormones through injections, which add a massive amount of synthetic hormones to the body very quickly.
-While this can be beneficial in certain ways by dramatically increasing hormone levels rapidly, it can also eventually lead the body to produce less natural testosterone or estrogen over time.
+Most common HRT services provide synthetic hormones through injections, this can be beneficial in certain ways by dramatically increasing hormone levels rapidly, but can be associated with more peaks and troughs of hormonal levels.
+This method can also eventually lead the body to produce less natural testosterone or estrogen over time.
+Hormone injections are typically preferred by those who do not have the time to visit a medical provider every couple months as this therapy can be done from the comfort of your home.

 Our Hormone Optimization Therapy is one of our most popular services for men or women looking to increase libido, boost energy, decreased swings, and more.
 One of our wellness specialists can discuss whether this therapy is a good choice for your needs.